Augmented Reality (AR)

 In 2015, the AGCO machine-building enterprise (USA) equipped the sites with large displays, which displayed the three-dimensional composition of products and a complete set of documentation required for fast and high-quality assembly of products (tractors and other agricultural equipment).
 In 2017, the company switched to using Google Glass glasses, thanks to which quality control was accelerated by 20%.

-PVAITV and MibiPV portable virtual visualizers, designed specifically for engineers and IT-specialists, allow scanning equipment and detecting errors/breakdowns that need to be fixed.
-The program indicates where the damaged connector or plucked cable is.11
+PVAITV and MibiPV portable virtual visualizers, designed specifically for engineers and IT specialists, allow scanning equipment and detecting errors/breakdowns that need to be fixed.
+The program indicates where the damaged connector or plucked cable is.

-At a plant in Florida, while assembling wind turbine, General Electric workers contact experts through augmented reality glasses, show the assembled equipment in sight and get answers to questions from turbine experts using the same glasses.
-The analysis shows a 34% increase in productivity compared to previous equipment assembly technologies.12
+At a plant in Florida, while assembling wind turbines, General Electric workers contact experts through augmented reality glasses, show the assembled equipment insight, and get answers to questions from turbine experts using the same glasses.
+The analysis shows a 34% increase in productivity compared to previous equipment assembly technologies.

-In addition to the increasingly active use in industry, augmented reality is used in computer games, marketing (in particular, in street marketing, when the big screen with AR is exposed in a public place), in fashion, social networks, medicine and surgery, tourism, press, museum business – and the list of examples of the use of AR is constantly updated.13
+In addition to the increasingly active use in industry, augmented reality is used in computer games, marketing (in particular, in street marketing, when the big screen with AR is exposed in a public place), in fashion, social networks, medicine, and surgery, tourism, press, museum business – and the list of examples of the use of AR is constantly updated.

 Financial prospects (AR as J-technology)

 As for the market as a whole, it is also unstable so far.
-So, if in July 2017, IDC analysts believed that the global sales of goods and services related to augmented and virtual reality technologies (AR/VR) would increase from $ 11.4 billion in 2017 to almost 215 billion in 2021 and on average the market volume would grow by 113.2% annually,15 then in 2018 their valuations changed.
+So, if in July 2017, IDC analysts believed that the global sales of goods and services related to augmented and virtual reality technologies (AR/VR) would increase from $ 11.4 billion in 2017 to almost 215 billion in 2021, and on average the market volume would grow by 113.2% annually, then in 2018 their valuations changed.
 According to new forecasts, from 2017 to 2022, the global market for technologies of augmented (AR) and virtual (VR) reality will grow by an average of 71.6% per year.
-The total is $ 106 billion in 2022, and not $ 215 billion in 2021.16
+The total is $ 106 billion in 2022 and not $ 215 billion in 2021.

 However, Tim Cook, CEO of Apple, has repeatedly stated that AR is currently the most promising technology.
 According to him, augmented reality is an idea as grand as the creation of a smartphone.
 Periodically, information about Apple’s work on augmented reality glasses appears on the network, the estimated release date is the end of 2019.18